-Keep in mind that a lot of stakeholder ego, as well as personal agendas, is tied one way or another to executing “the plan”.
+Keep in mind that a lot of stakeholder egos, as well as personal agendas, are tied one way or another to executing “the plan”.
 And you’re trying to sell them that quitting this plan will turn out to be mutually beneficial.

 A quick mental exercise: Try walking in your stakeholders’ shoes, and ask yourself: Would you entrust your career a bunch of hoodie-wearing nerds, promising a big reward?